REAtes/Association-Rule-Learning-for-Recommender-Systems/README.md

 ## Business Problem

-Armut, Turkey's largest online service platform, connects service providers with customers looking for services such as cleaning, renovation, and transportation.
+Armut, one of the largest online service platforms in Turkey, connects service providers with customers looking for services such as cleaning, renovation, and transportation.
 Armut aims to create a product recommendation system using Association Rule Learning based on customer service usage and categories.

 ## Dataset